-Regular exercise has also been shown to be useful in those with mild depression.
+Regular exercise has also been shown to be useful for those with mild depression.

 Read more about alternatives to antidepressants.

-The Yellow Card Scheme allows you to report suspected side effects from any type of medicine that you are taking.
-It is run by a medicines safety watchdog called the Medicines and Healthcare products Regulatory Agency (MHRA).
+The Yellow Card Scheme allows you to report suspected side effects from any type of medicine you're taking.
+It's run by a medicines safety watchdog called the Medicines and Healthcare products Regulatory Agency (MHRA).
 See the Yellow Card Scheme website for more information.